dougbutner/effective-collective/Effective Collective Paper/Individuality (Verification).md

 - Every individual has sole control of their own ∑
 	- Total control over ∑ in Active account
 	- Control of **recipient lists** for passive accounts
-- An individual is not associated with a name, or government ID
+- An individual is **not associated with a government ID**
-- An individual is associated with multi-point biometric data OR can be socially verified (TBD)
+- An individual is associated with **multi-point biometric data** OR social connections that verify this person is who they say (TBD)
-- Account is a 6-digit base-60 ID, which can be changed any time for a 12∑ fee paid to the Earth Collective's Garden account.
+- Account is a **6-digit base-60 ID**, which can be changed any time for a 12∑ fee paid to the Earth Collective's Garden account.

 ## Verified Individuality Overview